yushenli/automate_boring/chapter01/question01.md

 2. Promote the user to enter a length L. It's guaranteed that L is equal or bigger than the number of digits of N

-3. Output the number N to the full length of L. If N is shorter than L, using proper amount of leading zeros.
+3. Output the number N to the full length of L. If N is shorter than L, you should output with proper number of leading zeros.

 Example 1:
 ```shell